theantichris/iCalendar-Creator/README.md

 ### iCalendarCreator

-This class has one static method that generates the ICS file.
+This class has two static method for creating and viewing an ICS file.

-The constructor requires an iCalendar object.
+#### createIcsFile

+This method generates an ICS file based on the iCalendar object passed in.

     iCalendarCreator::createIcsFile($iCalendar);

+#### viewIcsFile

+This method echoes the content of the ICS file.

+    iCalendarCreator::viewIcsFile($iCalendar);